preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 Form rollup
 ========================

-This is a new block in Omnia 7.6.
-The block can be used for many different purposes.

-**The documentation is just started, more will be added soon.**
+This is a new block in Omnia 7.6. **The documentation is just started, more will be added soon.**

 Settings
 *************